 This strategy will be reviewed after a period of 5 years.
-The government managed EPR scheme is being proposed and there is provision made for the existing EPR schemes to be aligned to the Pricing Strategy by becoming government managed and the Act within a period of two years from the date of signing of this Strategy.
+The government managed EPR scheme is being proposed and there is provision made for the existing EPR schemes to be aligned to the Pricing Strategy.
 This transition does not change the operations of the PRO, but more align the funding model with what is contained in the Act and the monitoring to be done by the Waste Management Bureau.

-In line with the Waste Act, the strategy also indicates various and relevant role-players for performing certain actions in order to achieve our recycling economy, through the use of the EPR.
-These role-players and their actions are indicated in the Action Plan (Annexure A) of this strategy document.
+In line with the NEMWA, the strategy also indicated various and relevant role-players for performing certain actions in order to achieve our recycling economy, through the use of the EPR.
+These roleplayers and their actions are indicated in the Action Plan (Annexure A) of this strategy document.
 Also contained in the Action Plan are the associated timeframes for implementation by responsible parties.
-The further details on the implementation of this strategy are as contained in the Action Plan (Annexure A) of this strategy document.
+The further details of the implementation of this strategy are as contained in the Action Plan (Annexure A) of this strategy document.